 - Select the column to the right or left of which you want to insert a new column.
 If you want to insert multiple columns into your table, select the same number of columns.
 For example, if you want to insert two columns into your table, select two existing columns.
 You can select entire columns, a cell or cell ranges. - 2.
-Insert the columns in one of the following ways: - In the Format menu, select Table > Insert Column to the Left or Insert Column to the Right (see Figure 208).

-On the Toolbar, select the Table section and click the Insert Column to the Left or Insert Column to the Right (see Figure 191).
+Insert the columns in one of the following ways: - In the Format menu, select Table > Insert Column to the Left or Insert Column to the Right (see Figure 172). - On the Toolbar, in the Table section, click the Insert cell, column or row drop-down menu button and select Insert Column to the Left or Insert Column to the Right (see Figure 173). - Right-click anywhere on the selected range and select the Insert Column to the Left or Insert Column to the Right command from the context menu. - Press Alt+L / ~ Option+L to insert a column to the left or Alt+R / ~ Option+R to insert a column to the right.